 After visiting the temple if you want to know where you can get some spicy Thai and continental delicacies to fill your stomach, take a look at this shortlist: The Coffee Club, Latest Recipes at Le Méridien Bangkok, and Water Library Chamchuriet are a few of the many restaurants near the temple you can visit anytime.
 Also at Chanchuri Square and the recently opened mall, Samyan Mitrtown, you can find a wide range of places to eat.

 There are many ways to get to the temple, but the simplest way is going to the Sam Yan MRT Station ( สถานีสามย่าน), take Exit 1 and you are just at the entrance of the temple.
 There also many buses which stop at the temple, but moving around Bangkok by bus is quite difficult for foreigners.
 Also, some of the Hop On Hop Off Sightseeing Tours operating in Bangkok have a stop just in front of the temple.

 To visit this temple there is an appropriate dressing code: men and women must cover their knees, shoulders, and ankles.
 They must wear long shorts, skirts that are knee-length and shirts must cover your shoulders.
 The dress code is less strict compared to other temples in and out of Thailand.

 Wat Hua Lamphong is not the only temple in Thailand.
 In fact, there are more than 33,000, big and small ones, in current use.
-In Bangkok, one can visit other prominent temples like Wat Phra Kaew (inside the Grand Palace), Wat Pho, Wat Arun, Wat Suthat, Wat Ratchbophit, and Wat Yannawa among others.
+In Bangkok, one can visit other prominent temples like Wat Phra Kaew (inside the Grand Palace), Wat Pho, Wat Arun, Wat Traimit, Wat Suthat, Wat Ratchbophit, and Wat Yannawa among others.